-After a long winter, we are all ready to get outside and enjoy a little fresh air, pick a few spring flowers, hear the birds sing and move our fires to the great outdoors!
+After a long winter, we are all ready to get outside.
+It’s time to enjoy a little fresh air, pick a few spring flowers and hear the birds sing.
+More importantly, it’s time to move our fires to the great outdoors!

 Because BIO BLOCK Firewood is kiln-dried, it falls under the heat-treated category.
-It can be transported across state and county lines without concern of spreading invasive insects which kill trees.
-The Emerald Ash Borer, Gypsy Moths and Asian Longhorned Beatle and other invasive insects have killed thousands of trees – often because we have not been aware of the dangers of moving firewood.
+BIO BLOCKS can be transported across state and county lines, without concern of spreading invasive insects which kill trees.
+The Emerald Ash Borer, Gypsy Moths, Asian Longhorned Beatle and other invasive insects have killed thousands of trees.
+This happens because we have not been aware of the dangers of moving firewood.